rcc-uchicago/modules/logs/README.md

 The last three columns are the machine the module was loaded on (`midway001`), the user who loaded it (`sdjacobs`), and the module.
 The first column is the number of times that user loaded it on that machine (typically not very useful, since it could be a user's jobs or repeated logging in).

-Below are a few potentially useful commands for accessing the data interactively.
+Below are a few example scripts potentially useful for a quick analyses of these log files.

 #### [`ex-1.sh`](ex-1.sh)

-List users who loaded the gcc/4.8 module yesterday:
+List users who loaded the `gcc/4.8` module yesterday:

     MODULE=gcc/4.8
     DATE=`date --date yesterday "+%Y%m%d"`